by Dubsnatch Team March 09, 2023

 GOT7 has also grown a strong fanbase, with Ahgases (the group's fandom name) supporting the endeavors of each member wherever they go.

-After all of the members departed from the company in January of 2021, GOT7 promised to stay together as a group despite being working in separate agencies.
+After all of the members departed from the company in January of 2021, GOT7 promised to stay together as a group despite working in separate agencies.

 iKON was formed through the survival show WIN: Who Is Next? and officially debuted under YG Entertainment in 2015.